openactive/openactive-es-example/README.md

 Go to [the Elastic Search download page](https://www.elastic.co/downloads/elasticsearch) and download the zip file of the latest release.

-You will need to unzip the file into the `server` sub-directory of this project.
-You should ignore the main sub-directory in the zip file, you just need to extract the main project folders.
+Unzip this file and copy the contents into the `server` sub-directory of the openactive-es-example directory.

 You should end up with a `server` directory that looks something like: